Subcritical epidemics on random graphs: Introduction

 It is then natural to ask whether $\exp(\frac{c\log n}{\log \log n})$ gives the correct order of the survival time.
 The convergence to equilibrium of the high-temperature Glauber dynamics of the Ising model gives an interesting comparison.
-Its mixing time is determined by coupling the all plus and minus initial condition and the set of disagreements can be thought of as a kind of infection process where updates can remove disagreements or spread them to neighbours.
-In \cite{AllanExact}, it was shown that the mixing time of the Glauber dynamics for the high temperature continuous-time ferromagnetic Ising model on $\mathcal G(n, d/n)$ is $\exp(\frac{\Theta(1)\log n}{\log \log n})$.
-It is essentially determined by the time to mix around the maximal degree vertices in the graph.
-We show, by contrast, that the contact process survives for time polynomial in $n$, much longer than would be predicted by just the high degree vertices.
+Its mixing time is determined by coupling the all-plus and all-minus initial conditions and the set of disagreements can be thought of as a kind of infection process where updates can remove disagreements or spread them to neighbours.
+In \cite{AllanExact}, it was shown that the mixing time of the Glauber dynamics for the high-temperature continuous-time ferromagnetic Ising model on $\mathcal G(n, d/n)$ is $\exp(\frac{\Theta(1)\log n}{\log \log n})$.
+It is essentially determined by the time to mix around the maximal-degree vertices in the graph.
+We show, by contrast, that the contact process survives for time polynomial in $n$, much longer than would be predicted by just the high-degree vertices.
 In the following theorem we, moreover, determine the exponent of the polynomial up to the log factors. \begin{theorem} Let $d>1$ and $G_n\sim \mathcal G(n, d/n)$.
-There exist positive constants $\lambda_*(d), C(d)$ such that the following holds.
-The contact process on $G_n$ starting at all vertices infected and infection rate $\lambda < \lambda_*$ has survival time $T_{\la, n}$ that satisfies
+There exist positive constants $\lambda_*(d), C(d)$ such that the contact process on $G_n$ starting at all vertices infected and infection rate $\lambda < \lambda_*$ has survival time $T_{\la, n}$ that satisfies

 with probability $1-o(1)$ as $n\to \infty$ where $c=10^{-9}$. \end{theorem} This result is a special case of our more general results on random graphs with given degree distributions described later in the section.
 As we will describe, the survival time comes from large connected components of vertices of large constant degree.
-The discrepancy between the contact process and the Glauber dynamics can be explained by the existence of a phase for the contact process in dimensional 1 but not for the Glauber dynamics.
+The discrepancy between the contact process and the Glauber dynamics can be explained by the existence of a phase for the contact process in dimension one but not for the Glauber dynamics.
 As a result, it is different rare local structures which determine the survival times.